code-423n4/2022-02-jpyc/README.md

 ### Explanation of UUPS contract
 https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/proxy

 We adopted openzeppelin's library to implement the UUPS upgradeable pattern.
-The only thing we have changed is we added `uint256[50] private _gap;` as the last part of serveral contracts in order to prepare for future upgradings(e.g. adding state variables) and be aligned with Openzeppelin's code.
+The only thing we have changed is we added `uint256[50] private _gap;` as the last part of several contracts in order to prepare for future upgradings(e.g. adding state variables) and be aligned with Openzeppelin's code.

 #### Proxy.sol
 - This contract provides a `_fallback` function that delegates all calls from proxy contract to implementation contract using `_delegate` function.
 The virtual `_implementation` function needs to be overrode.
 #### UUPSUpgradeable.sol
 This is an upgradeability mechanism designed for UUPS proxies.
-The contract is inherited by the implemetation contract(`FiatTokenV1`).
+The contract is inherited by the implementation contract(`FiatTokenV1`).
 By inheriting this contract, implementation contract acquires upgradeability.

 We want to note that the `_authorizeUpgrade` function must be overrode by the implementation contract. we have done that and set the access right `onlyOwner`.